Best soil for cannabis for higher yield and potency

 Our recommendations

-How we chose the best soil for cannabis
+How I chose the best soil for cannabis

 Dirt is dirt, right?
 Not quite.
 When it comes to cannabis, the type of soil you use can make a big difference in the health and yield of your plants.

-We also considered customer reviews, paying close attention to those that mentioned plant health.
-While every bag of soil is vulnerable to bugs and smells, we only considered those that had the fewest complaints in these areas.
+I also considered customer reviews, paying close attention to those that mentioned plant health.
+While every bag of soil is vulnerable to bugs and smells, I only considered those that had the fewest complaints in these areas.

 What kind of grower this product is for